🚴 Route by Bike

 As you can see in the pictures, we did the route on a sunny day.
 A perfect day to go by bike but we started late, around 11 am.
-Therefore, we couldn’t visit the inside of the Slot Zuylen because of the time (we arrived just 10 minutes after the last tour guide) and also because It’s necessary to book in advance!!!
-On the English web version doesn’t say it!!
+Therefore, we couldn’t visit the inside of the Slot Zuylen because of the time (we arrived just 10 minutes after the last tour guide) and also because It was necessary to book in advance!
+On the English web version didn’t say it (now the web says it).
 They told us at the ticket office…too late ☹️.
 We were only able to visit the garden and see the castle from outside.
 So I’ve added it to my bucket list.

 From my experience, I suggest you to start the route before 11 am, maybe 10 am is enough.
 Besides, book in advance the Slot Zuylen.